inspec/inspec/docs/resources/aws_iam_root_user.md

 ## Matchers

 This InSpec audit resource has the following special matchers.
-For a full list of available matchers (such as `exist`) please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).
+For a full list of available matchers please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).

 ### have_mfa_enabled